pvm-77/staticNodeWebsite/README.md

-# 🌐 Static Site using Node.js  🚀
+# 🌐 Static Site using Node.js and Express 🚀

-This is a guide to create a static website using Node.js only, without using any framework.
-Node.js is a popular JavaScript runtime that allows us to easily create web applications and APIs.
+This is a guide to create a static website using Node.js and Express.
+Express is a popular Node.js framework that allows us to easily create web applications and APIs.

 ## 🚀 Getting Started